The TAM Ride

-Don’t chase them, let them go and catch the faster wave.
+Don’t chase them, let them go.
 Maintain your wave’s speed average.

 What to do if someone is lagging or struggling to keep up?

 Ask them if they are ok.
-If they are ok but can’t maintain your wave’s pace, and you’re not in Wave 6, then maintain your wave’s speed average and let them fall behind.
-They will be picked up by the following wave.
+If they are ok but can’t maintain your wave’s pace, and you’re not in Wave 6 or 7, then maintain your wave’s speed average and let them fall behind.

 What to do if someone is behaving dangerously?